Sorghaghtani Beki: Legacy

-In 1310, she was regarded as "Empress" in a ceremony that included a Nestorian mass.
+In 1310, she was regarded as "Empress" in a ceremony that included a mass.
 Sorghaghtani was enshrined in a Christian church in Ganzhou in 1335, and sacrifices were ordered to be offered here.
 By 1480 a cult had been conducted for her memory at the orda that was kept by the Chahars.
 This ordo moved to Ordos City (in modern Inner Mongolia) in the 17th century.

 She is spoken of very highly both in the Secret History, as well as by Muslim, Chinese and Christian historians.

 Prester John

 Sorghaghtani was the niece of the powerful Keraite leader of the Mongols, Ong Khan (often known simply as Toghrul).
 To Europeans, Toghrul was one of the distant Eastern rulers who was sometimes associated with the legend of "Prester John".
 During Mongol-European diplomacy, the Mongols sometimes played upon this perception by the Europeans, describing Mongol princesses such as Sorghaghtani and Doquz Khatun as being "daughters of Prester John".